godotengine/godot-docs/getting_started/introduction/godot_design_philosophy.rst

 Godot's design philosophy
 =========================

-Now that you've gotten your hands wet, let's talk about Godot's design.
+Now that you've gotten your feet wet, let's talk about Godot's design.

 **Every game engine is different and fits different needs.**
 Not only do they offer a range of features, but the design of each engine